oasisprotocol/ed25519/README.md

 Batch verification on the same system takes approximately `5082764 ns` to process a 64 signature batch using the `crypto/rand` entropy source for roughly `79418 ns` per signature in the batch.

+#### Verification semantics

+As this is slightly different from upstream, and is a point of divergence between many of the existing implementations, the verification semantics are as follows:

+ * Both iterative and batch verification are cofactored.
+ * No checks of small-order components are done (may change).
+ * A signature's scalar component must be in canonical form (S < L).
+ * Non-canonical A is accepted.
+ * Non-canonical R is accepted.

 #### Notes